geeeeeeeeek/electronic-wechat/README.md

 # Electronic WeChat

-**A better WeChat client on Mac OS X and Linux.**
+**A better WeChat client on Mac OS X and Linux.
+Build with [Electron](https://github.com/atom/electron).**

-This is an ***unofficial*** client wrapped with Electron.
-The web app embedded inside is from the official WeChat team.
+*Electronic WeChat* is released by this open source project.
+While Web WeChat is a major component  in the app, it should be noted that this is a community release and not an official WeChat release.

 This app is still under development.
 Mainly tested on OS X, but should work on Linux.